- Coronavirus FAQ's

-There’s a 2 month waiting period for General Dental services, which consists of things like:
+There is a 2 month waiting period for General Dental services, which consists of services like:

 Examinations – When the dentist checks your teeth for cavities and gum disease.

 Preventative treatments – Such as a dental check-up, clean and polish.

-Scale and clean – The removal of plaque and calculus, followed by a clean and polish to leave teeth and help with the longevity of healthy teeth.
+Scale and clean – The removal of plaque and calculus, followed by a clean and polish to help with the longevity of healthy teeth.

 General Dental services consist of the below item ranges:

-There’s a 12 month waiting period for major dental services, which consist of the below item ranges:
+There is a 12 month waiting period for major dental services.

 411-458: Endodontic services like root canal therapy